euroargodev/VirtualFleet_recovery/README.md

                         Virtual floats cycle duration in [hours], default: use previous cycle value

 This script can be used to make prediction of a specific float cycle position.
-    This script is for testing the prediction system.
+    This script can be used on past or unknown float cycles.
-    Note that in order to download online velocity fields from 'https://nrt.cmems-du.eu', you need to set the environment variables: MOTU_USERNAME and MOTU_PASSWORD.
+    Note that in order to download online velocity fields from the Copernicus Marine Data Store, you need to have the appropriate credentials file setup.

-(c) Argo-France/Ifremer/LOPS, 2022
+(c) Argo-France/Ifremer/LOPS, 2022-2024
 ```

 So, don't forget to:
-- set the environment variables ``MOTU_USERNAME`` and ``MOTU_PASSWORD`` to be able to download the velocity field
+- set up your environment to be able to download velocity fields from the Copernicus Marine Toolbox
 - use the option ``vf`` to specify where the VirtualFleet software has been cloned (this is temporary and will change once VirtualFleet will be available on Pypi).

 ### Example